DevExpress/devextreme-documentation/api-reference/10 UI Components/dxGantt/3 Methods/exportToPdf(options).md

 ---
 ---
 ##### shortDescription
-Exports the Gantt chart data to the PDF document.
+Exports Gantt chart data to a PDF document.

 ##### return: Promise<any>
 A Promise that is resolved after the Gantt chart is exported.
 It is a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise" target="_blank">native Promise</a> or a <a href="http://api.jquery.com/Types/#Promise" target="_blank">jQuery.Promise</a> when you use jQuery.